Collaborative Nested Sampling: Big Data vs. complex physical models: Introduction

 \section{Introduction}

-Big Data has arrived in astronomy \cite{Feigelson2012,Zhang2015a,Mickaelian2016,Kremer2017}.
+Big Data has arrived in astronomy \citep{Feigelson2012,Zhang2015a,Mickaelian2016,Kremer2017}.
 In the previous century it was common to analyse a few dozen objects in detail.
 For instance, one would use Markov Chain Monte Carlo to forward fold a physical model and constrain its parameters.
 This would be repeated for each member of the sample.
-However, current and upcoming instruments provide a wealth of data ($\sim$millions of independent sources) where it becomes computationally difficult to follow the same approach, even though it is embarrassingly parallel.
+However, current and upcoming instruments provide a wealth of data ($\sim$ millions of independent sources) where it becomes computationally difficult to follow the same approach, even though it is embarrassingly parallel.
 Currently, much effort is put into studying and applying machine learning algorithms such as (deep learning) neural networks or random forests for the analysis of massive datasets.
 This can work well if the measurement errors are homogeneous, but typically these methods make it difficult to insert existing physical knowledge into the analysis, to deal with variable errors and missing data points, and generally to separate the instrument measurement process from the physical effects of interest.
 Furthermore, we would like to derive probability density distributions of physical parameters for each object, and do model comparison between physical effects/sources classes.

 In this work I show how nested sampling can be used to analyse $N$ data sets simultaneously.
 The key insight is that nested sampling allows effective sharing of evaluation points across data sets, requiring much fewer model evaluations than if the $N$ data sets were analysed individually.
 I only assume that the model can be split into two components: a slow-to-evaluate physical model which performs a prediction into observable space, and a fast-to-compute comparison to the individual data sets (e.g. the likelihood of a probability distribution).
-Otherwise, the user is free to chose arbitrary physical models and likelihoods.
-In §\ref{sec:Results}, I present as an example the line fitting of a hypothetical many-object spectroscopic survey.
-A more advanced example could include broadened H/O/C line emissions from various ionisation states under red noise errors, without modification of our algorithm.
+Otherwise, the user is free to chose arbitrary physical models and likelihoods. §\ref{sec:Results} presents a line fitting of a hypothetical many-object spectroscopic survey as a toy example; §\ref{sec:ifuresults} constrains the properties of stellar populations in a real imaging-spectroscopy observation.